CU-ESIIL/Innovation-Summit-2026/docs/index.md

     📍 University of Colorado Boulder

+    Remember to bring your computer to the Summit!

 # Welcome to the 2026 ESIIL Innovation Summit
 ## AI for Sustainability: Translating Environmental Data into Decisions